Graves’ disease is nothing to mess around with.

 “The thyroid hormone has an effect on every organ and tissue in the body,” said Wartofsky, who is also editor-in-chief of Endocrine Reviews.

 The condition is the most common reason for hyperthyroidism in the United States.
-An estimated 50 to 80 percent of cases are the result of Graves’ disease.
+An estimated of cases are the result of Graves’ disease.

 The incidence of the disease is estimated at about 1 percent of the U.S. population.